Karma in Hinduism: Relation between astrology and karma

 According to Charles Keyes and Valentine Daniel, many Hindus believe that heavenly bodies, including the planets, have an influence throughout the life of a human being, and these planetary influences are the "fruit of karma."
 The Navagraha and planetary deities, including Shani (Saturn), are considered subordinate to Ishvara (i.e., the Supreme Being) and are believed by many to assist in the administration of justice.
 Such planetary influences are believed by many to be measurable using astrological methods including Jyotiṣa, the Hindu system of astrology.

 Karma and Samadhi

 In his commentary on Yoga Sutra I.50, Vijnanabhiksu shares the view of the relationship between karma and samadhi in Samkhya and Vedanta.
 According to Vijnanabhiksu, the samskaras (impressions) associated with wisdom only eliminate the sanchita (dormant and unmanifest) karma, not the prarabdha karma, which has already been activated.
 Samadhi is said to eliminate all dormant karma.
 However, the karma already active in the yogi's present life, such as their lifespan, body type, and ongoing experiences, continues until the yogi reaches nirbija samadhi.

 Other uses in Hinduism

 Other uses include such expressions such as "ugra-karma", meaning bitter, unwholesome labor.

+Noted Novelist and Civil Servant, M P Lipin Raj have proposed idea of ‘Anti-Karma’ in his novel ‘The Karma Paradox’ published by Magicmoon publishers, New Delhi.